Note: the information in this article was gathered from personal experience, reflection, and work with my own feelings. Take it as you will.

 Probable Benefits of working through Impatience

-- A greater sense of ease when facing obstacles – in other words a lack of disturbance, irritation, upset, or inner chaos
+- A greater sense of ease when facing obstacles and making decisions – in other words a lack of disturbance, irritation, upset, or inner chaos

 - More action from a place of rest rather than desperation and the desire to escape

 - A greater ability to persist in the face of obstacles

 - Greater capacity for balance

 - Greater ability to stay in the flow and not get anxious

 - Less giving up!
 And so, more goals reached, and more problems solved.

 - More of a willingness to learn as a way of adapting to obstacles